BMC ADO16: ADO16 overseas

 The Austin Apache was produced until 1977, the last of the ADO16 line, ending a production run of 15 years.

 BMC 1100 Aerodinamica

-In 1967 Pininfarina unveiled at the Turin Motor Show a concept car based on the Landcrab called the BMC 1800 Aerodinamica.
-The sleek design previewed the Citroen CX by some seven years.
+In 1967 Pininfarina unveiled at the Turin Motor Show a concept car based on the BMC ADO17 (BMC 1800 aka the Landcrab) called the BMC 1800 Aerodinamica.
+The sleek design predated the Citroen CX by some seven years.
 The car was evaluated by BMC, and Pininfarina developed a further smaller model based on the BMC ADO16 model, but the design was not taken up by the then merged British Leyland.
 This was after BMC had investigated a Mini shaped version.
 The 1800 version was however used by chief engineer Harry Webster and was known within the Austin Morris division as the Yellow Peril.